Apaezmx/Concorde/README.md

 # Concorde

 A dead simple and fast web server for C++.
 Inspired in Python's Flask.
+Still have issues with high loads.

 ## Getting Started